seri037/llcppg/llpkgstore.md

    - Information about the original C library on Conan
    - A preview of its `llpkg.cfg`
    - All available versions of the llpkg
-2. `/versions.json`: Provides the mapping table download.
+2. `/llpkgstore.json`: Provides the mapping table download.

-**Note**: llpkg details are displayed in modals instead of new pages, as `versions.json` is loaded during the initial homepage access and does not require additional requests.
+**Note**: llpkg details are displayed in modals instead of new pages, as `llpkgstore.json` is loaded during the initial homepage access and does not require additional requests.

 ### Interaction with web service

-When executing `llgo get clib@cversion`, the tool will:
+When executing `llgo get clib@cversion`, a series of actions will be performed to convert `cversion` to `module_version`:
-1. Fetch latest `versions.json`
+1. Fetch the latest `llpkgstore.json`
-2. Convert `cversion` to `module_version` according to the mapping table
+2. Parse the JSON file to find the corresponding `module_version` array
-3. Download the specific llpkg files for the matched cversion
+3. Select the latest patched version from the array
+3. Retrieve llpkg

 ## `LLGOMODCACHE`